joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   change file.
   Stonewall was producing walls with stones floating in mid air.
 Fixed Selected Item name in combo box was not cleared when the object was deselected by clicking away.
-Fixed
+Fixed Report run time error if flip function is used on a group.

 Changed
-  Paste path string in flexipath control now adjusts pasted coordinates so all path is visible Modified focus handling in the solution tree view Don't allow user to load a new Limpet script if current one is executing Spur Gear uses the same tooth generation as the new bevelled gear
+  Paste path string in flexipath control now adjusts pasted coordinates so all path is visible Modified focus handling in the solution tree view Don't allow user to load a new Limpet script if current one is executing Spur Gear uses the same tooth generation as the new bevelled gear so gears are compatible.

 v1.0.9